-Recently things have just been a little manic, hardly any time to get out walking on the fells (as you may have noticed) but I am up to my eyes in getting The Wainwrights in Colour book completed as soon as possible, more about that shortly.
+Recently things have just been a little manic, hardly any time to get out walking on the fells (as you may have noticed).
+I am up to my eyes in getting The Wainwrights in Colour book completed as soon as possible, more about that shortly.

-Framing is something that I rather enjoy doing, and with having a fully professional framing set-up here in the studio I am able to fully frame my own work from start to finish in frames and mounts of my own choice.
-I am not a big fan of work presented in “off the shelf” frames as it normally means that somewhere in the presentation process a compromise has to be made either in quality, colours or size.
+Framing is something that I rather enjoy doing.
+With having a fully professional framing set-up here in the studio I am able to fully frame my own work from start to finish in frames and mounts of my own choice.
+I am not a big fan of work presented in “off the shelf” frames.
+It normally means that somewhere in the presentation process a compromise has to be made either in quality, colours or size.
 If a job is worth doing, do it well.

 This is just a small selection of some of the prints which were framed and supplied to the retail outlets, there are about 18 different images in total.